 This 6-week course is offered for first time credit, for credit grade replacement, or for non-credit enrichment in preparation for taking the course in the future.
 Please check with your school regarding credit from outside institutions.

 Tennille Kantner-Brill is a 21-year veteran teacher.
-She taught and was the Science Department Chair at Pembroke Pines Charter Middle School for 16 years.
+She taught and was the Science Department Chair at Pembroke Pines Charter Junior High for 16 years.
 Five years ago, she decided to make the move to American Heritage School.
 She holds a Master's in Educational Leadership.

 American Heritage teacher Jennifer Fermin currently teaches Honors Biology and Honors Environmental Health.
 She also coaches the upper school Science Olympiad competition team and advises the newly formed Florida Wildlife Conservation Club.
 Born and raised in Liberia, West Africa, she grew up surrounded by many creatures at her family's animal orphanage.
 A leopard, a hippo, chimps, monkeys and deer, to name a few, shared her home.
 Because of this amazing experience, she has always been passionate about wildlife.
 She has a Bachelor in Environmental Studies and Biology, and a Master in Conservation Biology.
 Before becoming a teacher she worked many years as a primatologist for such great organizations as Conservation International, the IUCN and the DuMond Conservancy for Primates and Tropical Forests.
 Jennifer loves to teach.
 She hopes to inspire and empower students to explore the science of life!

-Roy McGriff has been an educator for 17 years.
+Dr. Roy McGriff has been an educator for 17 years.
 Currently, he teaches Biology and Environmental Science.
-Throughout his teaching career, Roy has taught science in elementary school, middle school, high school, and internationally in the United Arab Emirates.
-He will complete his Doctorate in Education with a focus in Special Education in the summer 2020.
-Roy's goal is to teach and inspire students to reach their full potential in education and to develop their interest in the study of the sciences.
+Throughout his teaching career, he has taught science in elementary school, junior high, high school, and internationally in the United Arab Emirates.
+Dr. McGriff's goal is to teach and inspire students to reach their full potential in education and to develop their interest in the study of the sciences.

 A class may be canceled if fewer than 6 students enroll, and a specific teacher is not guaranteed.
 It is the parents’ responsibility to check with their child's school when seeking credit for a course.
 For online courses, the students’ cameras MUST be turned on at all times, and attendance is mandatory.
 To protect the privacy rights of all, there is absolutely no videotaping or recording by students during the course.
 Students must be age appropriate for the course, and all students must adhere to proper online etiquette.
 For online courses, young children must be supervised by a parent at all times.